markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 The card supports the General Instruments AY-3-8910, the Yamaha 2149, and (with an adaptor) the General Instruments AY-3-8912.
 However, from the point of sound generation, the three chips are indistinguishable.
 Below I refer to the AY-3-8910 chip, only because that is the sound chip I have.
 Either of the others will work equally well.

 There are a few revisions of the sound card.
-At the time of writing, there Rev 5 board seems to be the most common, though there is also a Rev 6 board, which uses a different addressing mode.
+At the time of writing, the Rev 5 board seems to be the most common, though there is also a Rev 6 board, which uses a different addressing mode.
 Most of the instructions below are based on the Rev 5 board.
 However, I am in the process of adding information/ code for the Rev 6 board.

 ## Building the Card